grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 ---
 title: "ML Inference on GCP: From Local to Cloud"
-excerpt: "Explore the journey of deploying machine learning models from local environments to cloud platforms.
-This guide covers FastAPI local deployment, Docker containerization, and various Google Cloud Vertex AI deployment options, helping you choose the right abstraction level for your ML project."
+excerpt: "Explore the journey of deploying machine learning models from local environments to cloud platforms."
 categories:
   - Blog
 ---